 - Your site gets hacked – Your search engine rankings take a nearly one way trip to hell.

 WordPress websites are hacked by the thousands, if not the hundreds of thousands.
-Not every website reports the fact that they’ve been hacked in the past.
+Not every website reports that they’ve been hacked in the past.
 It isn’t a great endorsement for their brand as you might guess.

 I’d like to shine some light on the necessity for this article on WordPress security.